elizlotto/plantDiary/README.md

 2. Run npm install followed by npm run dev.
 3. The app will launch the dev server on localhost:8080.

 All ideas and contributions are welcome.
-Plant lovers unit!
+Plant lovers unite!